sjrsjz/Dirt-RT/README.md

 A simple path tracing shader for vulkanite mod,which uses Nvidia GPU's RT cores to render

+**MAKE SURE YOU HAVE LOADED A PBR RESOURCEPACK FIRST**

+**WARNING:Make sure that your resourcepack fit your game version.
+Otherwise, you will get a black world!!!**

 **The pack needs this version of Vulkanite:https://github.com/sjrsjz/vulkanite-modified**

-**MAKE SURE YOU HAVE LOADED A PBR RESOURCEPACK FIRST**

 ![2024-01-14_15 48 43](https://github.com/sjrsjz/Dirt-RT/assets/139971734/480812bb-4041-4144-843a-db2b733daf97)